Ponce massacre: Attempt on Governor Winship's life

 The year following the Ponce massacre, on 25 July 1938, Governor Winship wanted to mark the anniversary of the U.S. 1898 invasion of Puerto Rico with a military parade.
 He chose the city of Ponce to demonstrate that his "Law and Order" policy had been successful against the Nationalists.
 During the parade, shots were fired at the grandstand where Winship and his officials were sitting in an attempt to assassinate him.
 It was the first time that an attempt was made on the life of a Governor of Puerto Rico.
 Winship escaped unharmed but two men, the assailant and a police officer, were killed, and 36 people were wounded.

 The dead were the Nationalist Ángel Esteban Antongiorgi and National Guard Colonel Luis Irizarry.
 The Nationalist Party denied participation in the attack, but the government arrested several Nationalists and accused nine of "murder and conspiracy to incite violence."
 Among the nine Nationalists charged and convicted were Tomás López de Victoria, captain of the Ponce branch of the Cadets of the Republic, and fellow cadets Elifaz Escobar, Santiago González Castro, Juan Pietri and Prudencio Segarra.
 They served eight years in the Puerto Rico State Penitentiary.
-The four were pardoned by the next full-term U.S.-appointed governor, Rexford Guy Tugwell.
+The four were pardoned by the next full-term U.S.-appointed governor, Rexford Tugwell.

 Winship tried to repress the Nationalists.
 Jaime Benítez Rexach, a student at the University of Chicago at the time and later long-time chancellor of the University of Puerto Rico, wrote to President Roosevelt stating, "Governor [Winship] himself through his military approach to things has helped keep Puerto Rico in an unnecessary state of turmoil.
 He seems to think that the political problem of Puerto Rico limits itself to a fight between himself and the Nationalists, that no holds are barred in that fight and that everybody else should keep out."
 Winship was replaced in 1939.